ltfschoen/ML-Predictions/README.md

         * MAE: 58.77
         * MSE: 16233.52 (or ~17333.4 without randomising)
         * RMSE: 127.37 (or 131.66 without randomising)
-            * Note: Expect model to be off by $127 on average for prediced price values
+            * Note: Expect model to be off by $127 on average for predicted price values
         * MAE to RMSE Ratio: 0.46:1
     * **MAE to RMSE Ratio**
         * Definition: Comparing MAE to RMSE Ratio helps highlight if "outliers" exist that cause large but infrequent errors.